torvalds/linux/Documentation/driver-api/gpio/driver.rst

  - method to return the IRQ number associated to a given GPIO line
  - flag saying whether calls to its methods may sleep
  - optional line names array to identify lines
- - optional debugfs dump method (showing extra state like pullup config)
+ - optional defs dump method (showing extra state like pullup config)
  - optional base number (will be automatically assigned if omitted)
  - optional label for diagnostics and GPIO chip mapping using platform data